-Becquerel placed a piece of uranium salt on top of a photographic plate wrapped in black paper and enclosed in a desk drawer.
+Becquerel placed a piece of uranium salt on top of a photographic plate wrapped in black paper and enclosed it in a desk drawer.
 When he developed the plates, he was surprised to find that the plate was exposed in the shape of sharp images of the uranium sample.
-He then began experiments to show that uranium salts emit a penetrating radiation independent of external influences.
+He then began experiments to show that uranium salts emit penetrating radiation independent of external influences.

 Becquerel had demonstrated that radiation could discharge electrified bodies.
 By discovering radioactivity, he marked the birth of nuclear chemistry.

 Working from Henri’s research, by 1880 Pierre Curie and brother Jacques Curie, could demonstrate the piezoelectric effect, the ability of certain materials to generate an electric charge in response to mechanical stress.

 In the early 1890s, Henri started teaching full-time.
 While he was said to prepare carefully, his lectures were reported to be difficult to follow.
 But despite his poor delivery and obscure reasoning, his research always drew respect from the audience.